csekeb/tum-vir-exercise/texts/vi-exercise.md

 # Homework on Variational Inference

+This document provides detailed explanations for the models implemented in

+- `logistic-regression/model_logreg_mvn.py` a Bayesian logistic regression / classification model for linearly separable data
+- `vae/model_vae.py`  an unsupervised model for handwritten digit generation

+The implementations use the `pytorch-lightning` framework and the relevant parts of code are

+- `logistic-regression/model_logreg_mvn.py`, functions `forward`, `accuracy` and `loss`as well as `logistic-regression/run.py`
+- `vae/model_vae.py`  functions `forward` and `loss` as well as `vae/run.py` and`vae/config_vae.yaml`

-### Variational inference for classification / logistic regression models
+### Bayesian logistic regression / classification

-The logistic regression model is a Bayesian classification model
+The Bayesian logistic regression model is a classification model defined as
 $$
 \begin{align}
 	p(Y, w \vert X) &= p(w) \: \prod_{i=1}^{n} p(y_i \vert x_i, w)